openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 	// NOTE: also migrate existing fields in the CCO configmap used to
 	// disable CCO into this new config object.
 }

+Since the CCO runs as a bootstrap Pod, the process for rendering the CCO pieces will use the contents of the install-config ConfigMap to build the runtime configuration to ensure CCO runs in the desired mode.
 ```

 ### User Stories [optional]